-- Programming assignment #1 was handed out
+- Programming Assignment #1 is on the web page

 - Reading for next week:

 - Chapter 3 (sections 3.2 to 3.9)

-- Classroom

-- class will meet in Chemisty 115

 - Programming Assignment #0

-- object file available on the web page
+- files are available on the web page

 Why Study Operating Systems?

 - They are large and complex programs

 - good software engineering examples

 - There is no perfect OS

 - too many types of users

 - real-time, desktop, server, etc...

 - many different models and abstractions are possible

 - OS researchers have been termed abstraction merchants

 - Many levels of abstraction

 - hardware details: where the bits really go and when

 - high level concepts: deadlock, synchronization